itpaulin/itpaulin/README.md

 ### Hi, my name is Paulo Ricardo and this is my profile, welcome!🏝️

 - 💻I’m currently working on A4PM Analytics for Public Management.
-- 🏥 I'm in the team ESUSNG, a web software to public hospitals.
 - 🧑‍🎓 I’m studing at CEFET-RJ College
 - ⚡ I’m from Brasil but I speak english